- Teams & Staff

 We live in the golden age of roller derby, but the last one was back in the 1970s.
 Inspired by the derby divas of yesteryear, our Hustlers blind the opposition with their purple and silver glitz, then blindside them with massive hits.

 After a remarkable comeback season in 2011 that culminated in an extraordinary championship win over the Hotrod Honeys, the Hustlers spend 2012 trying—but failing spectacularly—to repeat their triumphant season.
 But in 2013, a bolt of new life struck the Hustlers: Though they lost many celebrated veterans to transfer or retirement (including Belle Starr, Curvette and Acute Angel), the Hustlers gained retired derby pro Babe Ruthless as their coach, and a slew of dazzling rookies, including 2012 regional MVP jammer sensation, Fifi Nomenon.
 In 2013, the Hustlers are intent on repeating their 2011 season and ensuring lightening strikes twice at the Austin Convention Center.

-A rotating cast of up to 20 of our best and brightest, the Texecutioners, currently ranked fourth in world!—represent Texas Rollergirls in interleague competition at the highest levels of roller derby.
+A rotating cast of up to 20 of our best and brightest, the Texecutioners, currently ranked third in world!—represent Texas Rollergirls in interleague competition at the highest levels of roller derby.
 Their colors: black, white and blood splatter.
 Their motto: Texas, Texas—kill, kill, kill!